lmalmud/601.257/game_design_document.md

 - At least one map
     - The path the enemies take is static according to pre-made maps.
     - There will be fixed locations where you can place towers.
 - A variety of towers
+    - hitscan attacks
     - Medieval fantasy themes such as archer tower, cannon, wizard tower, etc.
     - Each tower will have different damage capabilities and costs, requiring strategic thinking on the part of the player as to how best allocate their resources.
     - The player will have the ability to place towers in different locations and of different types.